CarlColijn/Jazillionth/README.md

-## Accessing the page-under-test
+## Accessing the page under test

-Since the page-under-test is loaded in a separate iframe, your testing scripts cannot easily access it's HTML content nor it's JavaScript functions and global variables, etc.  But Jazillionth will help out with this.
+Since the page under test is loaded in a separate iframe, your testing scripts cannot easily access it's HTML content nor it's JavaScript functions and global variables, etc.  But Jazillionth will help out with this.

 When creating the Jazillionth object you can tell it to automatically make certain JavaScript objects available for direct use in your scripts.
-Do this by specifying the option `accessObjectNames`, which should hold the names of all the JavaScript objects in the page-under-test you want to access.
-Once the page-under-test has loaded, Jazillionth will try to access each one of these objects and make an alias to them under the test page's window.
+Do this by specifying the option `accessObjectNames`, which should hold the names of all the JavaScript objects in the page under test you want to access.
+Once the page under test has loaded, Jazillionth will try to access each one of these objects and make an alias to them under the test suite page's window.
 After that they are accessible just as if they were declared in your own script.

-A caveat here is that Jazillionth can only access JavaScript objects that are registered on the page-under-test's window object.
+A caveat here is that Jazillionth can only access JavaScript objects that are registered on the page under test's window object.
 Your functions are automatically added there, as well as global variables declared with `var`.
 But global variables declared with `let` are not accessible.
 If you want to access `let` declared variables in your testing scripts, either change them to `var` variables, or add an accessor function for them.

-Jazillionth also makes two other objects accessible: the page-under-test's `window` and `document` objects.
+Jazillionth also makes two other objects accessible: the page under test's `window` and `document` objects.
 You can find these under `jazil.testDocument` and `jazil.testWindow` respectively.
-You can use these to access, for example, the page-under-test's body content, the rest of the page-under-test's global JavaScript variables and functions, as well as the page's `location`, `history` and `localstorage` objects.
+You can use these to access, for example, the page under test's body content, the rest of the page under test's global JavaScript variables and functions, as well as the page's `location`, `history` and `localstorage` objects.

 ## Running the tests

-After you created the test page, just open it in your browser.
-Once the test page and the page-under-test are fully loaded, all tests in all registered test sets will be executed automatically.
-Jazillionth will then show the outcome of each test and adjust the test page's background color to the overall test outcome, whereby if only one test fails, the overall test outcome is a failure too.
+After you created the test suite page, just open it in your browser.
+Once the test suite page and the page under test are fully loaded, all tests in all registered test sets will be executed automatically.
+Jazillionth will then show the outcome of each test and adjust the test suite page's background color to the overall test outcome, whereby if only one test fails, the overall test outcome is a failure too.

 And just press Refresh whenever you want to run the tests again!